top of page

 a flexible gymnast

-First I want to address hypermobility.
-This is a broad topic in itself, but more specifically I want to discuss Ehlers Danlos Syndrome (EDS) and other hypermobility spectrum disorders.
-Hypermobile EDS is a subtype of EDS and it is a disorder of the connective tissue, our body’s passive support system.
-This includes ligaments, joint capsules, fascia, etc. and is what sort of holds us together in a passive manner.
+Hypermobility is a broad topic in itself, but more specifically I want to discuss Hypermobile Ehlers Danlos Syndrome (H-EDS) and other Hypermobility Spectrum Disorders (HSD).
+H-EDS is a subtype of EDS and it is a disorder of the connective tissue, our body’s passive support system.
+This includes ligaments, joint capsules, fascia, etc.

-Hypermobile EDS is one of the most common subtypes of EDS, but ironically enough, it’s the only subtype that does not have a clear genetic marker.
-Other forms of EDS can be diagnosed with a blood test, whereas this subtype of EDS cannot.
-H-EDS is diagnosed based on a certain set of criteria.
+Hypermobile EDS is one of the most common subtypes of EDS, but unfortunately does not have a clear genetic marker like other forms of EDS.
 Once the checkboxes for H-EDS have been met and all other connective tissue disorders have been ruled out, a patient will then be diagnosed with H-EDS.

-Hypermobile Spectrum Disorder (HSD) on the other hand, is diagnosed when some does not check all of the boxes for H-EDS and other connective tissue disorders are ruled out.
+HSD on the other hand, is diagnosed when someone does not check all of the boxes for H-EDS and other connective tissue disorders are ruled out.

 Medical Limitations for Hypermobility Disorders